Nitecore P36 2000lm In-depth review, Pros and Cons

 Colors | black |

-This 252 g flashlight is not excessively heavy, but it is noticeably heavier than the average weight for handheld flashlights.
+This 252 g flashlight is not very heavy.
+But, it is heavier than the average handheld flashlight.
 The length of a flashlight can affect how it feels in your hand and how you can grip and maneuver it.
-A longer flashlight may provide a more substantial grip, making it easier to hold and control, especially if you have larger hands.
-The aluminium bodies can be anodized, providing a protective layer and a wide range of color options for flashlight bodies.
-Anodizing enhances the corrosion resistance, hardness, and scratch resistance of the aluminum, while also allowing for a variety of attractive finishes.
+The aluminum bodies can be anodized.
+This adds a protective layer and a wide range of color options for flashlight bodies.
+The HAIII coating is uniform and attractive.
+It is often available in different colors, giving the flashlight a sleek, pro look.
+This flashlight features a captivating black color.

 Emitter | Cree MT-G2 LED |